-- The most desirable property in a square mile radius
+- The #1 most desirable property in the neighborhood

 - All the above

-To put it another way… I don't want to leave ANY possibility of getting hurt, regardless of whether I've made some kind of judgment error on the property's fair market value.
+To put it another way… I don't want to leave ANY possibility of getting hurt, regardless of whether the market changes or I've made some kind of judgment error on the property's fair market value.

 Base Your Offers On Math, Not Emotion

-Am I going to miss out on some opportunities because my offer price is too low?
+Am I going to miss out on some opportunities because my offer prices are too low?
 Absolutely.

 Am I going to break my own rules and bump up my offer price just because I “fell in love” with a particular property?
 Um… are you kidding me?

 YES – I have to play the numbers game and send out a lot of offers.
 Do I hear the word “No” a lot more than I hear “Yes”?
 Of course!

 But what do I get in return?
 I get peace of mind.

 When someone does accept my offer, I get to be 1,000% SURE I'm holding the deal of a lifetime in my hands.
 And it's worth the effort!